Sonnet 146

 That darling cherub that dear God bestowed

-Descending swiftly to that mortal fore.
+Descending swiftly to this mortal shore.

 Pure innocence from when your time began